The Interstellar Song Contest: Casting

 Carole Ann Ford (pictured here in 1986) returned as Susan Foreman for the first time since 1983.

 Ncuti Gatwa and Varada Sethu star as the fifteenth incarnation of the Doctor and his companion, Belinda Chandra, respectively.
 As a tie-in with the theme of the episode, Eurovision commentators Rylan Clark and Graham Norton both appear in the episode as themselves.
 Dawson's original script did not include Clark, with his role instead being filled by a blue alien named Xylan.
-A further tie-in had been planned with Gatwa as the intended United Kingdom jury spokesperson in the final of the Eurovision Song Contest 2025.
+A further tie-in had been planned with Gatwa slated to present the votes of the UK jury in the final of the Eurovision Song Contest 2025.
 However, he was unable to participate and was replaced by Sophie Ellis-Bextor.
 Freddie Fox appeared as the episode's antagonist, Kid.

 Carole Ann Ford made a surprise appearance as Susan Foreman; previously a regular in the series from its inception in 1963 until 1964, Ford reprised her role over 40 years since her last canonical appearance in "The Five Doctors" (1983) and 30 years since her most recent portrayal of the character, in the Children in Need charity special Dimensions in Time (1993).
 Davies first approached her about returning to the show when they met at the premiere screening for the Doctor Who special episode "The Star Beast" in November 2023.
 Ford said that she believed the Whovian fandom's relationship with the media industry as being responsible for her return.
 In order to keep her return a secret, Ford's scenes were filmed on a closed set, and the production staff were required to sign non-disclosure agreements.

 Anita Dobson appeared in every episode of the series as the enigmatic Mrs Flood; in this episode, her true identity was revealed to be the Rani, a villainous Time Lord.
 Archie Panjabi was introduced as a second incarnation of the Rani through a bi-generation process.
 Christina Rotondo, who was the primary vocalist for "The Goblin Song" (2023), portrayed Liz Lizardine in The Interstellar Song Contest.
 The remainder of the cast included Charlie Condou and Kadiff Kirwan as Gary and Mike Gabbastone, as well as Julie Dray, Kiruna Stamell, Miriam-Teak Lee, and Akemnji Ndifornyen guest starring as Sabine, Nina Maxwell, Cora Saint Bavier, and Len Kazah, respectively.